USEPA/AMET/docs/AMET_Users_Guide_v15.md

 ========

-The analysis capabilities of AMET consists of performing statistical analyses on the model-obs pairs and creating plots of the resulting statistics.
+The analysis capabilities of AMET consists of performing statistical analyses on the model-obs pairs.
-The basic process is to query the project’s database table(s) using a set of SQL criteria; to perform statistical analyses on the returned data; and to create plots, tables, and text file outputs.
+The basic process is to query the project’s database table(s) using SQL criteria; to perform statistical analyses on the returned data; and to create plots, tables, and text/R data file outputs.
 The AMET installation contains a series of preprogrammed statistical analysis and plotting routines, based on the R language.
 These scripts are provided strictly as a starting point and as illustrative examples.
 Because all